-confirmation and further's Small Catechism and the Bible in preparation for the rite of confirmation and further faith development.
+CONFIRMATION AND FAITH DEVELOPMENT instruction guides seventh and eighth grade students through Luther's Small Catechism and the Bible in preparation for the rite of confirmation and further faith development.
 This instruction is led by both pastors and covers a two year period.
 The purpose is to prepare children for communicant membership.
 In addition to studying the assignments, the practice of Christian faith is stressed.
 To this end, we expect regular attendance at worship services, as well as private devotional activity on the part of each catechumen.
 We also encourage participation in Sunday School and youth group activities.
 Wholehearted cooperation and example setting by the parents is essential for these young believers to gain greater Christian maturity.